-The major federal disaster declaration, signed by President Obama Oct.
-30, offers Individual Assistance in the counties of Bronx, Kings, Nassau, New York, Queens, Richmond, Rockland, Suffolk and Westchester.
-Residents from these counties are eligible to register.
+The major federal disaster declaration, signed by President Obama Sept.
+14, offers Individual Assistance in the counties of Adams, Arapahoe, Boulder, Clear Creek, El Paso, Jefferson, Larimer, Logan and Weld.
+Residents from these counties can now register with FEMA.

-Assistance for losses sustained anytime after the storm, which began on Oct.
-27 and continuing, may include grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses and other programs to help recover from the effects of the disaster.
+Assistance for losses sustained any time after the storm, which began on Sept.
+11, may include grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses and other programs to help recover from the effects of the disaster.

 Even those with insurance may be eligible for help from FEMA if their insurance policy does not cover all their needs.